Mauritania

-Mauritania, officially the Islamic Republic of Mauritania, (Note: الجمهورية الإسلامية الموريتانية) is a country in Northwest Africa.
+Mauritania, officially the Islamic Republic of Mauritania, (Note: الجمهورية الإسلامية الموريتانية) is a country in the Maghreb region of West Africa.
 It is bordered by the Atlantic Ocean to the west, Western Sahara to the north and northwest, Algeria to the northeast, Mali to the east and southeast, and Senegal to the southwest.
 By land area Mauritania is the 11th-largest country in Africa and the 28th-largest in the world; 90% of its territory is in the Sahara desert.
-Most of its population of some 4.3 million live in the temperate south of the country; roughly a third of the population is concentrated in the capital and largest city, Nouakchott, on the Atlantic coast.
+Most of its population of 5.4 million live in the temperate south of the country; roughly a third of the population is concentrated in the capital and largest city, Nouakchott, on the Atlantic coast.

-The country's name derives from Mauretania, the Latin name for a region in the ancient Maghreb.
-It extended from central present-day Algeria to the Atlantic.
-Berbers occupied what is now Mauritania by the beginning of the 3rd century AD.
+The country's name derives from Mauretania, the Latin name for a region, to the north, in the ancient Mediterranean Maghreb.
+Mauretania extended from central present-day northern Algeria to the Atlantic, in Morocco.
+Berbers occupied what is now Mauritania by the beginning of the 3rd century CE.
 Groups of Arab tribes migrated to this area in the late 7th century, bringing with them Islam, Arab culture, and the Arabic language.
 In the early 20th century, Mauritania was colonized by France as part of French West Africa.
 It achieved independence in 1960.
-However, the country has since experienced recurrent coups and periods of military dictatorship.
+The country has since experienced recurrent coups and periods of military dictatorship.
 The 2008 Mauritanian coup d'état was led by General Mohamed Ould Abdel Aziz, who won subsequent presidential elections in 2009 and 2014.
 He was succeeded by General Mohamed Ould Ghazouani following the 2019 elections, in what was considered the country's first peaceful transition of power since independence.
-Mauritania has a poor human rights record, particularly because of its perpetuation of slavery; the 2018 Global Slavery Index estimates there are about 90,000 slaves in the country (or 2.1% of the population).
+Mauritania has a poor human rights record, particularly because of its perpetuation of slavery; the 2023 Global Slavery Index estimates there are about 149,000 slaves in the country (or 32 per 1,000 people).

 Despite an abundance of natural resources, Mauritania remains poor; its economy is based primarily on agriculture and fishing.
-Mauritania is culturally and politically part of the Arab world.
-It is a member of the Arab League and Arabic is the official language.
-The official religion is Islam, and almost all inhabitants are Sunni Muslims.
+Mauritania is culturally and politically part of the Arab world as a member of the Arab League.
+Arabic is the official language, while Pulaar, Soninke and Wolof are recognized as national languages.
+The state religion is Islam, and almost all inhabitants are Sunni Muslims.
 Despite its prevailing Arab identity, Mauritanian society is multiethnic.
-The Bidhan, or so-called "white moors", make up 30% of the population, while the Haratin, or so-called "black moors", comprise 40%.
-Both groups reflect a fusion of Arab-Berber ethnicity, language, and culture.
-The remaining 30% of the population comprises various sub-Saharan ethnic groups.
+The Haratin, comprise 40% of the population while the Bidhan make up 30% of the population.
+The remaining 30% of Mauritania’s population comprises various sub-Saharan ethnic groups.